ShimaBolboli/JunitTest/README.md

 - Merging arrays with duplicates.
 - Merging arrays where elements in `nums2` are smaller or larger than elements in `nums1`.

+Test Class setUp & cleanUp:
+setUp method with @BeforeAll annotation to run setup before all tests. cleanUp method with @AfterAll annotation to run cleanup after all tests.

 Example of a unit test: